 - The Royal Society of Biology

-Internships will take place during 2019 and students must be able to start their internship before the end of their funded period of study.
+This scheme is open to doctoral students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC, STFC and including UKRI CDTs in Artificial Intelligence).
+Internships will take place during 2021 and students must be able to start their internship before the end of their funded period of study.

 How to apply

-The research council policy internships are being coordinated by the Natural Environment Research Council (NERC) on behalf of all research councils.
-Questions about the internship should be addressed to the NERC Research Careers Team: firstname.lastname@example.org
+The Policy Internships Scheme is being coordinated by the Natural Environment Research Council (NERC) on behalf of all Research Councils.
+Questions about the scheme should be addressed to the NERC Talent and Skills Team: firstname.lastname@example.org.